infiniticio/docs.infinitic.io/src/pages/index.md

 ---
 title: Getting started
-pageTitle: Unbreakable Business Processes.
+pageTitle: Scalable Workflow Engine For Distributed Services.
-description: ""
+description: Infinitic's official documentation, your comprehensive guide to mastering Infinitic's scalable workflow engine for distributed services.
+Dive into detailed tutorials, explore in-depth concepts, and discover practical examples to leverage Infinitic effectively in your Java or Kotlin projects.
+Whether you're orchestrating microservices, managing data pipelines, or implementing complex business processes, our documentation provides the tools and insights you need for success.
+Start enhancing your distributed systems with Infinitic's robust, scalable, and resilient framework today.
 ---

-Built on top of [Apache Pulsar](https://pulsar.apache.org/), Infinitic lets us easily orchestrate services distributed on multiple servers - in any complex scenario.
-With the peace of mind of knowing that a failure somewhere will never break our workflows. {% .lead %}
+Built on top of your event streaming platform, with current support for [Apache Pulsar](https://pulsar.apache.org/), Infinitic enables the straightforward creation of complex business processes using your distributed services.
+It offers the peace of mind of knowing that a failure in the system will never break your workflows. {% .lead %}

-Possible use cases are:
+ Infinitic is ideal for a range of applications, such as:

-- microservices orchestration
+* Orchestrating microservices
-- distributed transactions
+* Managing distributed transactions
-- data pipelines operations
+* Operating data pipelines
-- business processes implementation
+* Implementing business processes
-- etc.
+* And more

-Using Infinitic, we get:
+Using Infinitic, you get:

-- **versatility**: we can use loops, conditions, data manipulations instructions provided by the programming language, without being limited by the capabilities of a DSL
+* **Flexibility** : Embrace the unconstrained full power of programming languages with loops, conditions, and data manipulation to define your durable processes
-- **maintainability**: our workflows are easy to understand, defined in one place, and versioned like any other piece of code
+* **Ease of Maintenance** : Workflows are easy to understand, consolidated in a single class, and version-controlled like any standard codebase.
-- **observability**: everything is closely monitored and exposed on dashboards
+* **Enhanced Observability** : Comprehensive monitoring is in place, with detailed insights available on dashboards.
-- **reliability**: workflows are immune to services or workers failures
+* **Unmatched Reliability** : Workflows are resilient to service or worker failures, ensuring consistent operation.

-{% callout type="note" title="Choose your programming language" %}
+* **High Scalability**: Infinitic employs an event-driven architecture at its core, which guarantees exceptional scalability.

-Infinitic is currently available in Java and Kotlin.
+{% callout type="note" title="Infinitic is currently available in Java and Kotlin." %}

 *Click the {% code-icon type="java" /%} button in the top navigation bar to select the programming language for this documentation*.

 Infinitic can support more programming languages.
 [Contact us](/docs/community/contact) if interested.

 {% /callout  %}

 {% quick-links %}